dmentipl/plonk/docs/source/overview.rst

 different types, even though, logically, a simulation is a singular "object".
 Plonk has the :class:`Simulation` class to represent the complete data set.
-:class:`Simulation` is an aggregation of the :class:`Snap` and pandas DataFrames to represent time evolution data (see below) objects, plus metadata, such as the directory on the file system.
+:class:`Simulation` is an aggregation of the :class:`Snap` and pandas DataFrames to represent time series data (see below), plus metadata, such as the directory on the file system.

 Use the :func:`load_sim` function to instantiate a :class:`Simulation` object.